tasmo2/hello-world/README.md

 # hello-world
-To begin using a github repo, I just save  my dotfiles here.
+To begin using a github repo, I just save  my dotfiles here, manging them with yadm https://github.com/TheLocehiliosan/yadm.

 Futureplans are: